smj007/smj007/README.md

 I'm Sai Mitheran from Coimbatore, India and I'm a graduate student at Carnegie Mellon University.

-- 🔭 Currently working on: Deep Learning Research and Projects
+- 🔭 Currently working on: Efficient Deep Learning, Applied ML (Scene understanding + 2D/3D vision)
 - 📫 How to reach me: Mail me at saimitheran06@gmail.com, hit the icon below!
 - 👯 I’m looking to collaborate on : Interesting Deep Learning Research